 What's this?
 Christ, I thought I'd already written about myself.
 A few words then; it is a long story and it isn't particularly interesting.
 So bringing you right up to date, as recently as November 2017 I began fully immersing myself in music again after uh... some time out, when I didn't feel I had the time to create music properly - you know, to put as much into it as it requires.
 Well, I've had a rethink on that.
-I'm currently working on a long term project called "Not Completely Useless" that is a long way from completion (though the first part of which I've just released on Drooble), a project of tongue-in-cheek romantic rock songs with a friend that we're calling the 'Sex Rock Project', and creating the odd hip-hop track using samples from the songs I create along the way.
-I also did an incredibly political rap song over a sample of Prokofiev's Dance of the Knights.
-You can hear that on YouTube at https://www.youtube.com/watch?v=oNhkBNqdRGM&t=4s.
-I'm always open to considering collaborations, invitations, projects etc...
+I'm currently working on a long term project called "Not Completely Useless" that is a long way from completion (though I'm approaching completion of Part 2), a project of tongue-in-cheek romantic rock songs with a friend that we're calling the 'Sex Rock Project', and creating the odd hip-hop track using samples from the songs I create along the way.
+I'm always open to considering collaborations, invitations, projects etc and have connected with a few Drooblers in this regard.
+Of particular note is the stuff I've been doing with Jim Gibson-Cranch, though there are others in the works.
 One of the questions above says, "Tends to practice..."
 I don't tend to practice, I tend to create and improve my skills by writing parts that are too hard for me to play.
 I haven't got time to practice.
 Let's rock, let's rock.
 Today.
 Other ways you can interface with my music: https://www.youtube.com/channel/UCvjQEhePRREDw3DoSUK_rCQ - this is where I post everything I do, including old recordings. https://half-arsedmusic.blogspot.com/ - this is where I talk about the process of creating the music I create.
 Facebook - @halfarsedmusic - just another way to follow what I'm up to.
 Sometime I share links or give information about my projects. https://soundcloud.com/half-arsedmusic - I probably wouldn't bother going here.
 There's nothing here that you can't find on Drooble.

 An outlet.
 An occupation - for my mind.